ECR Bursary

 DARIAH-IE was delighted to be able to support four Early Career Researchers to attend the DARIAH Annual Event, which took place in Göttingen, Germany in June 2025.
 The event was attended by 270 participants from across Europe, with numerous presentations, plus posters, over the course of the 3 days.
 As well as attending the event and benefiting from the networking and learning it offered, the awardees were given the opportunity to provide a short blog about their own work to share with fellow Irish Digital Humanities researchers on the DARIAH-IE website.
 These blog posts will be published fortnightly from September 11th.

-The successful awardees are listed below, along with a brief bio, and the expected date of their blog publication.
+The successful awardees are listed below, along with a brief bio, and link to their blog post.

 Rachel McCarthy, PhD Researcher, University College Cork (CASCADE).